Time Encoding of Finite-Rate-of-Innovation Signals: Reconstruction in the Presence of Noise

 \section{Reconstruction in the Presence of Noise}

-In practice, depending on the circuit used in the time-encoding machine, one may have direct access to the sampling set such as the method proposed in \cite{naaman2021temhardware} or indirect measurements in the form of a bi-level signal whose transitions occur at the trigger times.
-Estimating the trigger times from the bi-level signal could be done using the sub-Nyquist method described in \cite{seelamantula2010sub} or the linear B-spline sampling method proposed in \cite{vetterli2002sampling}.
-Noise in the signal may lead to perturbations in the trigger times.
-Even in the absence of noise, the trigger times can only be estimated to a certain degree of accuracy.
-Modelling the perturbation in the trigger times as jitter, we have:
+Depending on the circuit used in the time-encoding machine, in practice, one may have direct access to the sampling set as in the case of the method proposed by Naaman {\it et al.} \cite{naaman2021temhardware} or indirect measurements in the form of a bi-level signal whose transitions occur at the trigger times.
+The trigger times may be estimated from the bi-level signal using the sub-Nyquist method described in \cite{seelamantula2010sub} or the linear B-spline sampling method proposed in \cite{vetterli2002sampling}.
+Noise in the signal may perturb the trigger times.
+Even in the absence of noise, the trigger times can be estimated only to a certain degree of accuracy.
+The jittered trigger times are expressed as

-where the jitter $\nu_{n} \overset{\mathrm{i.i.d}}{\sim} \mathcal{U}[-\frac{\sigma}{2}, \frac{\sigma}{2}]$ is modelled as independent and uniformly distributed random variable.
+where the jitter $\nu_{n} \overset{\mathrm{i.i.d.}}{\sim} \mathcal{U}[-\sigma/2, \sigma/2]$ is i.i.d. uniformly distributed.
 The noise in the trigger times is different from the noise in the signal.
 Jitter in the temporal measurements permeates into the forward transformation matrix and the signal measurements.